 New gas pipeline towards Turkey

-On December 1, 2014 Gazprom and Botas Petroleum Pipeline Corporation signed a Memorandum of Understanding on constructing an offshore gas pipeline across the Black Sea towards Turkey.
+On December 1, 2014 Gazprom and Turkish company Botas Petroleum Pipeline Corporation signed the Memorandum of Understanding on constructing the TurkStream gas pipeline.